 \subsection{Special Case \texorpdfstring{$(m=1)$}{}}

 The geometric intuition for the steps to prove the special case is given in Fig. \ref{fig: upper_bound_ssc}.
 In particular, Fig. \ref{fig: step0_ub} corresponds to Theorem \ref{theo: lower_bound} (lower bound on $s_1$) for the special case of $m=1$.
-The other two sub-figures corresponds to proving matching upper bounds.
-Now, we elucidate the steps to obtain the upper bound for the special case of $m=1$, as outlined in Fig. \ref{fig: proof_sketch_ub}. \begin{itemize} \item \textbf{Step 1a:} We first show that $\sum_{l=2}^b \bars_l = O\left(b\sqrt{n}\log n\right)$ w.h.p.
+The other two sub-figures correspond to proving matching upper bounds.
+Now, we elucidate the steps to obtain the upper bound for $m=1$, as outlined in Fig. \ref{fig: proof_sketch_ub}. \begin{itemize} \item \textbf{Step 1a:} We first show that $\sum_{l=2}^b \bars_l = O\left(b\sqrt{n}\log n\right)$ w.h.p.
 Noting that $\bars_i \geq 0$ for all $i \in \{3, \hdots, b\}$, we get $\bars_2=O\left(b\sqrt{n}\log n\right)=o(n)$ w.h.p.
 This is a weaker bound than what is required for Theorem \ref{theo: upper_bound}.
 We improve it further in Step 1c by first proving a high probability upper bound on $\sum_{l=m+2}^b \bars_l$ in the next step. \item \textbf{Step 1b:} The probability of an incoming job joining a queue with length at least two is equal to the probability of sampling $d$ queues with length at least two.
 This is equal to $\left(\frac{\bars_2}{n}\right)^d = o(1)^d$ w.h.p. which converges to zero very fast.
-Consistent with the intuition, we show that $\sum_{l=3}^b \bars_l=o(1)$ w.h.p. \item \textbf{Step 1c and 1d:} Using the upper bound proved in Step 1b, We show that $\bars_2 = O\left(\sqrt{n}\log n\right)$ and $\bars_1 \leq \lambda + O(\sqrt{n}\log n)$ w.h.p.
+Consistent with the intuition, we show that $\sum_{l=3}^b \bars_l=o(1)$ w.h.p. \item \textbf{Steps 1c and 1d:} Using the upper bound proved in Step 1b, we show that $\bars_2 = O\left(\sqrt{n}\log n\right)$ and $\bars_1 \leq \lambda + O(\sqrt{n}\log n)$ w.h.p.